YouCap/YouCap-Website/README.md

 Due to certain security and storage concerns, there are a number of folders that were excluded from the uploaded content.
 The following files exist in the live site, but are not displayed here in the source code:

 1. secrets.json - A file containing API keys and SQL database credentials.
 A template is included in the repository, but the values must be replaced.
 2. vendor/ - A folder containing the necessary PHP libraries.
+These can be installed using composer.

 ## Security Vulnerabilites